icbertoncelo/GoBarber-3.0/README.md

 - Rename the 'ormconfig.example.json' file to 'ormconfig.json' and set your database configuration.
 - After configure the orm, you must create a database using the same name you has setted on ormconfig.json (You can use IDE to make it).
+- Now, you must configurate the credentials to send emails in development mode in your '.env' file.
+To make it, you need to access [Ethereal](https://ethereal.email/) and create an account.
+This is necessary because sometimes the createTestAccount method fall and crash the send email service.

 ## Running with yarn (Recommended)